The origin of cold gas in the Circumgalactic Medium: Results

 \subsection{The cooling of gas in the CGM}

-In our analysis of the origin of cold gas in the CGM (Sec. \ref{origin_cold_gas}), we have found that an important contribution, especially at $z<2$ is from gas cooling down from higher temperatures.
-This means that detachment from the hot phase and the cooling down is a process that can happen at CGM densities and in timescales comparable to the dynamic timescales of the galaxy.
-In order to asses this point, we compute the temperature as a function of time for gas with different density and initial temperature, adopting the same cooling function used in the Eris2k simulation.
-The results are shown in Fig. \ref{temperature_evolution}, for gas at solar metallicity (upper panel) and $10^{-3}\,Z_\odot$: different colors stand for different gas densities, from $n=10^{-3}$ to $10^3\,\cc$, while the line styles represent the different initial temperatures $T=10^5$, $10^6$ and $10^7$ K. Basically all gas with density $n \ge 10^{-2}\,\cc$ (which is the average density for gas at a distance $r=10-30$ kpc at $z\simeq 0.3$) can cool down in less than 50 Myr at $Z=Z_\odot$ and less than 500 Myr for the low $Z$ case, which allows the gas in the CGM to cool down spontaneously in a short timescale if compared to the galaxy evolution.
-In addition, gas in outflows has typically higher densities ($1-100\,\cc$ in the simulation), consequently with cooling timescales of the order of 10 Myr even at the highest initial temperature ($T\sim 10^7$ K).
+In our analysis of the origin of cold gas in the CGM (Sect. \ref{origin_cold_gas}), we found that an important contribution, especially at $z<2$ is from gas cooling down from higher temperatures.
+This means that detachment from the hot phase and the cooling down is a process that can happen at CGM densities and on timescales comparable to the dynamic timescales of the galaxy.
+In order to asses this point, we compute the temperature as a function of time for gas with different densities and initial temperatures, adopting the same cooling function used in the Eris2k simulation and assuming constant density during the cooling.
+The results are shown in Fig. \ref{temperature_evolution}, for gas at solar metallicity (upper panel) and $10^{-3}\,Z_\odot$.
+The different colors stand for the different gas densities, from $n=10^{-3}$ to $10^3\,\cc$, while the line styles represent the different initial temperatures $T=10^5$, $10^6$, and $10^7$ K. Basically, all gas with density $n \ge 10^{-2}\,\cc$ (which is the average density for gas at a distance $r=10-30$ kpc at $z\simeq 0.3$) can cool down in less than 50 Myr at $Z=Z_\odot$, and in less than 500 Myr for the low-$Z$ case, which allows the gas in the CGM to cool down spontaneously on a short timescale compared to the galaxy evolution.
+In addition, gas in outflows typically has higher densities ($1-100\,\cc$ in the simulation), and consequently with cooling timescales on the order of 10 Myr, even at the highest initial temperatures ($T\sim 10^7$ K).